0xmetaschool/Learning-Projects/Build a Gamer DAO on Q Blockchain/Creating and Deploying a Gamer DAO using Q GDK/Create and Deploy QRC20 Token.md

 }
 ```

-- This function `decimals` is a public view function that returns the number of decimals for the token.
-- It is defined as part of the `IQRC20` interface and overrides it.
-The value is fetched from the `_decimals` variable.

 ## Complete code

-The complete code of QRC20 Token is below:
+The complete code of `QRC20` token is looks like this:

 ```
 // SPDX-License-Identifier: LGPL-3.0-or-later